If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 ddev twig-debug off # Disable Twig debugging

-grumphp: Runs GrumPHP commands
+grumphp: Runs GrumPHP commands.

 ddev grumphp

-phpunit: Runs PHPUnit commands
+phpunit: Runs PHPUnit commands.

 ddev phpunit